Dr Xiao Chu

 A quantitative researcher, she is proficient in using Mplus and SPSS and conducts research in Australia, the United Kingdom, China, and Canada.
 Her work has been published in leading academic journals, including the Journal of Organizational Behavior, Journal of Vocational Behavior, and Leadership Quarterly.
 Additionally, she has contributed to practitioner-oriented outlets such as Harvard Business Review.
 Xiao has received the research grant from the British Academy and currently serves as an Associate Editor for the Applied Psychology: An International Review.

 Before joining UniSA, Xiao was a Lecturer in Organisational Behaviour and Human Resource Management at the University of Southampton, England.
 She later moved to Aston University, where she taught full-time employees in the West Midlands.
 A dedicated educator, Xiao specialises in leadership, business ethics, and change management.
-At UniSA, she teaches postgraduate courses (BUSS 5065 Leading and Managing Organisational Change) and undergraduate courses (BUSS 3050 Organisational Leadership).
+She teaches postgraduate courses (Leading and Managing Organisational Change) and undergraduate courses (Organisational Leadership).

 Date Position Institution name